openbankingnigeria/api/README.md

   The unit test should ensure the defined payload request and verb is obeyed and the corresponding response is a type of the expected response.
   You can follow the unit test that is already available in the project.
 * Code review
+  Once you complete a task, submit a pull request.
+  Your code would be merge as soon as it's been reveiwed.

 * Other guidelines

 ### Who do I talk to? ###